Crucible of Horror: Production

-Screenplay

 The script, written by Olaf Pooley, was originally titled The Velvet House and was loosely based on the film Les Diaboliques (1955).

-Casting

 Mitchell and Michael Gough were at the time well-known stage performers and Gough was a 'fixture' in British horror films.
 Rupert and Jane were played by Michael Gough's real-life son Simon and Simon's fiancée Sharon Gurney.
 The two married in 1970, before the film was released.

-Filming

 The film's meagre £55,000 budget was raised from London-Cannon Films, the British branch of the American film distributor Cannon Films.
 The low budget meant that expenses had to be minimal, so an actual house was used for on-location filming, with the remainder shot at Merton Park Studios in London.
 Crucible of Horror was Ritelis's only movie, but he had 'a long and fruitful career as a television director".
 Filming started on 17 March 1968.
 The film's on-screen credits list a 1971 copyright statement for May Films, Ltd'; but The Corpse/Crucible of Horror was never registered for copyright.

 According to the film's assistant director, Nicholas Granby, owing to prior obligations, director Viktors Ritelis was forced to depart the production prior to its completion, and producer Gabrielle Beaumont took on directorial responsibilities for the last several weeks of filming.